Internships

 Internships are an important part of your studies.
 At least 30 ECTS credit of mandatory internships are included in your studies.
 The internships will prepare you for working life in a practical and concrete way.

-The handbook for practical training summarizes key practices related to internships.
-So please read the handbook carefully before training.
+Instructions for practical training summarize key practices related to internships.
+Please read the handbook carefully before training.

 You can find job and internship advertisements and other student projects from Humak’s working life partners on Tuudo.
 Click on the “Jobs and Internships” link in the Tuudo menu and select Humak job advertisements.